sagibs0n/bonsai-sdk/docs/slate/_brain.html.md

 information about the BRAIN state.
 In future versions will be used to upload and download Inkling to and from the BRAIN on the server.

 Requires a configuration and a BRAIN name.
+The BRAIN name can be set in several places, and there is an order of what takes precedence over the other as follows:

+Brain() >> --brain >> .brains >> .bonsai[profile] >> .bonsai[DEFAULT] >> env[BONSAI_TRAIN_BRAIN]

+such that ">>" indicates a decreasing order of precedence.
+Note that failure to set BRAIN name in at least one of these places will result in a friendly error.

 ## Brain(config, name)
 Creates a local object for interacting with an existing BRAIN on the server.